curtisseizert/CUDASieve/README.md

 CUDASieve is a high performance segmented sieve of Eratosthenes for counting and generating prime numbers on Nvidia GPUs.
 This work contains some optimizations found in Ben Buhrow's <a href="https://sites.google.com/site/bbuhrow/home/cuda-sieve-of-eratosthenes">CUDA Sieve of Eratosthenes</a> as well as an attempt at implementing Tomás Oliveira e Silva's <a href="http://sweet.ua.pt/tos/software/prime_sieve.html">Bucket algorithm</a> on the GPU.
 While this code is in no way as elegant as that of Kim Walisch's <a href="http://primesieve.org">primesieve</a>, the use of GPU acceleration allows a significant speedup.
 For those interested in building CUDASieve from source, the makefile will require changes to CUDA_DIR.
 A smaller number of device architectures can be specified depending on your use case, though this has no effect on performance.
+A couple hints are provided at the top of the makefile.
 Let me know if you have any hangups.

 Binaries
 --------